 - Do you take work with you to bed?
 On weekends?
 On vacation?

-- Do you take on extra work because you are concerned that it won't otherwise get done?
+- Do you take on extra work or volunteer commitments because you are concerned that things won't otherwise get done?

-- Do you underestimate how long a project will take and then rush to complete it?
+- Do you regularly underestimate how long something will take and then rush to complete it?

 - Do you get impatient with people who have other priorities besides work?

-- Are you afraid that if you don't work hard you will lose your job or be a failure?
+- Are you afraid that if you don't work hard all the time, you will lose your job or be a failure?

-- Do you get irritated when people ask you to stop doing your work in order to do something else?
+- Do you get irritated when people ask you to stop doing what you're doing in order to do something else?

-- Have your long hours hurt your family or other relationships?
+- Have your long hours caused injury to your health or relationships?

-- Do you think about your work while driving, falling asleep or when others are talking?
+- Do you think about work or other tasks while driving, conversing, falling asleep, or sleeping?

 If you answer "yes" to three or more of these questions you may be a workaholic.
 Relax.
 You are not alone.